dhruva-divate/hep-citation-analysis/README.md

 ## Overview

-This project analyzes the citation network from arXiv's High Energy Physics Theory (HEP-Th) category to understand whether influential papers serve as bridges connecting different research communities or as pillars reinforcing disciplinary boundaries.
+This project analyses the citation network from arXiv's High Energy Physics Theory (HEP-Th) category to understand whether influential papers serve as bridges connecting different research communities or as pillars reinforcing disciplinary boundaries.

 ## Key Findings